xbobekf/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/HardFork.md

 The `isLemanEnabled` method is defined on instances of `HardFork` and returns a boolean indicating whether the instance is greater than or equal to the `Leman` hard fork.
 This method can be used to determine whether a particular feature or behavior is enabled in the current version of the protocol.

-Overall, this code provides a way to define and compare different hard forks in the Alephium protocol.
+Overall, this code provides a way to define and compare different hard forks in the Oxygenium protocol.
 It can be used in other parts of the project to enable or disable certain features based on the current hard fork version.
 For example, a block validation function might check whether a particular feature is enabled based on the current hard fork version before validating a block.

 Example usage:
 ```